Philadelphia College of Osteopathic Medicine

 Georgia Campus - Philadelphia College of Osteopathic Medicine

 The City Avenue site provides a true college campus atmosphere for students.
-On PCOM's Philadelphia campus, there is a total of 9,536 square feet of space and 1,250 linear feet of bench top space dedicated to basic science research.
+On PCOM's Philadelphia campus, there is a total of 1,250 linear feet of bench top space dedicated to basic science research.
 All facilities are equipped for students with disabilities and all classrooms and study areas support wireless Internet access.
 PCOM students receive hundreds of instructional hours in two amphitheaters which have the latest in teaching technology including linkage to Internet resources.
 The Saltzburg Clinical Learning & Assessment Center, an 11,000-square-foot facility, houses 15 patient rooms, four simulator training rooms, an OR, ER/trauma bay, an ICU/CCU/medical surgery suite, and a cadre of high- fidelity robotic simulators, virtual simulators, and task trainers.
-Small classrooms are available for group study and conferences; a 55,000 square foot Student Activities Center includes exercise equipment, exercise studio, student lounges, recreation areas, basketball and racquetball courts and a rooftop deck suitable for hockey, basketball and shuffleboard.
+Small classrooms are available for group study and conferences; a 55,000 square foot Student Activities Center includes exercise equipment, exercise studio, student lounges, recreation areas, regulation basketball and racquetball courts and a rooftop deck suitable for hockey, basketball and shuffleboard.

 Student residence options: